scala/improvement-proposals/content/end-markers-for-method-blocks.md

 - For `AppEndMarker`, `id` must equal the invoked method name associated with the immediately preceding `ColonArgument` block after normalization (e.g., `xs map:` ⇒ `end map`).
 - `AppEndMarker` closes only that `ColonArgument` block and must appear at the indentation level where the block is closed.
 Nested blocks may each have their own `AppEndMarker`s.
 - `AppEndMarker` is part of expression syntax and does not close definitions; existing `EndMarker` for definitions remains unchanged.
-- For anonymous classes introduced by `new T:` using indentation (`TemplateBody` with leading `:`), `EndMarkerTag` may be `new`, i.e., `end new` closes that anonymous class body.
-This rule is already admitted by the current grammar’s `EndMarkerTag ::= ... | 'new' | ...` but this SIP codifies its applicability to anonymous class template bodies.

 Notes: